kenanhancer/Uni.ORM/README.md

 ![uniormnuget](https://cloud.githubusercontent.com/assets/1851856/10601767/88efab66-771c-11e5-9981-291a23ff43e6.PNG)

 ##How Do You Use It?
-Let's say that you installed database connectors in your machine.
+Suppose you installed database connectors in your machine.
-Your project doesn't need any DLL in references. `Uni.ORM` will find DLL which is necessary from the GAC.
+Your project does not need any DLL in references. `Uni.ORM` will find DLL which is necessary from the GAC.

 ###First Step
 Let's have a look at web.config or app.config file for ConnectionStrings which will be used by `Uni.ORM`.